COVID-19 DECISION-MAKERS

 We added the API to our menu's featured items to increase discoverability and highlight what it offers.

-We saw significantly more traffic to the API after this change was made.
+We saw significantly more traffic to the API after this change was made, and received positive feedback in our partnerships channels.

 We learned:

-Some of these users were unaware of our Trends chart (see below), which allows users to compare trend lines of multiple locations for various COVID-19 metrics.
+Some of the participants were unaware of our Trends chart (see below), which allows users to compare trend lines of multiple locations for various COVID-19 metrics.
+Once they tried it, they indicated it was highly useful.

 Among the users who had tried it, they expressed desire for more customization options, including adding more metrics to the chart and adding the ability to change the time window.